kahyaburak/Online-Shop/README.md

 - **Error Handling:** Every key part of this project has a backup plan incase there are oopsies!

 ## Technologies Used

+Here are some of the main tools concepts and technologies I used

 - **Node.js**: A JavaScript runtime environment.
 - **Express**: A web application framework for Node.js.